-Medical and hospitalization insurance is available at a cost of \$12.50 per semester.
-All students living in the dormitories must have hospitalization insurance and commuting students are encouraged to have it.
+Medical and hospitalization insurance is available at a cost of approximately \$17.50 per semester.
+All students living in the dormitories must have hospitalization insurance an commuting students are encouraged to have it.
 (See page 26.)

 Guidance

 Educational and vocational guidance services are provided without special fee to all students.